GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 # Building an application deployer image

-This guide covers the steps to build a deployer container image for the Kubernetes applications that you distribute on Google Cloud Platform (Google Cloud) Marketplace.
+This guide covers the steps to build a deployer container image for the Kubernetes applications that you distribute on Google Cloud Marketplace.
 The deployer image packages your application's configuration and runs when users deploy your application to their clusters.